jiaohehu/NPreview/README.md

 HTML and CSS...
 ~~~

+In the previous example a Nitrile document consists of five paragraphs.
+Each paragraph is also called a "block" among other blocks that surrounds it.

-All lines with no blank lines will be considered part of a paragraph.
-A paragraph is checked for certain markup patterns and will be determined to be a different "block type" depending on the pattern detected.
-For example, a leading number-sign at the first line of a paragraph expresses a "sectioning heading block":
+The text of each block is always checked and matched with some known patterns and will be determined to be of a different kind of blocks if it has found to have matched to one of the patterns.

+For example, a single-number-sign at the first line of a paragraph expresses a "sectioning block":

 ~~~
 # Example 1
 ~~~

-When generating a LATEX ARTICLE document, these blocks are to become `\section{}` blocks.
+When generating a LATEX ARTICLE document, a sectioning block could a become a block that is marked with `\section{}` command, essentially turning it into a sectioning header.

 Similarly, a double-number-sign block will become a `\subsection{}` and a triple-number-sign block will become a `subsubsection{}`.

 ~~~
 # section